istio/istio.io/content/en/docs/ambient/usage/extensibility/wasm-module-distribution/index.md

 ### Configure WasmPlugin for Gateway

 In this example, you will add a HTTP [Basic auth module](https://github.com/istio-ecosystem/wasm-extensions/tree/master/extensions/basic_auth) to your mesh.
 You will configure Istio to pull the Basic auth module from a remote image registry and load it.
 It will be configured to run on calls to `/productpage`.
-Steps are more or less similar as [Istio / Distributing WebAssembly Modules](docs/tasks/extensibility/wasm-module-distribution/), only difference being the usage of `targetRef` instead of `labelSelectors` in WasmPlugin.
+Steps are more or less similar as [Istio / Distributing WebAssembly Modules](docs/tasks/extensibility/wasm-module-distribution/), only difference being the recommended usage of `targetRefs` instead of `labelSelectors` in WasmPlugin.

 To configure a WebAssembly filter with a remote Wasm module, create a `WasmPlugin` resource targeting the `bookinfo-gateway`: